bkimminich/ng2-bar-rating/README.md

 Install it with npm

-`npm install --save ngx-bar-rating`
+`npm install --save ng2-bar-rating`

 ### SystemJS

 If you are using SystemJS, you should also adjust your configuration to point to the UMD bundle.

-In your systemjs config file, map needs to tell the System loader where to look for ngx-bar-rating:
+In your systemjs config file, map needs to tell the System loader where to look for ng2-bar-rating:

 ```
 map: {
-  'ngx-bar-rating': 'node_modules/ngx-bar-rating/bundles/ngx-bar-rating.umd.js',
+  'ng2-bar-rating': 'node_modules/ng2-bar-rating/bundles/ngx-bar-rating.umd.js',
 }
 ```
 Here is a working [plunkr](https://plnkr.co/edit/ZLSw4BV3ejRYkuWWAmoF?p=preview) | [stackblitz](https://stackblitz.com/edit/ngx-bar-rating)